tsanhan/dotnet-dating-app/README.md

-Updating the seed method:
+Updating the account controller: ok so now that we have some users in our database, we'll use the user manager in the Account Controller, go to AccountController.cs

-ok so lets update our seed method. go to Seed.cs
+* ok so lets test the account controller with postman:

-lets drop and recreate the database. run `dotnet ef database drop` and then `dotnet watch run` as usual to rebuild the db and run the API. we can see the database is full of seed data with password hashes (others, from Identity) to see the database as t's now.

-up next: updating the Account Controller, so we'll use the Users Manager and the Sign In Manager to both create and sign in the user
+    * section 16: 'Login as lisa and save token to env', success!
+    * section 16: 'Register User Bob and save token to env', success!, we can see him in the DB
+    * section 16: 'Get Users as Lisa', success!, we get all the users of the opposite gender,
+    * update the user: section 9: 'Update user',we get 204, lets see the updated data:
+        * section 12: 'Get User by username', change the url to [login] and run, success!, we get the updated data

+* great we are back to where we started before using Identity.

+now we'll take it one step further, and add roles.